 The opportunity to make provisions to the risk equalisation has been removed from 01.01.2016.
 At dissolution, the risk equalisation was divided into other equity and deferred tax.
-The latter is however subject to a high level of uncertainty, and tax treatment of the dissolution has not been concluded by The Norwegian Ministry of Finance.
-The balance sheet as of 31.12.2015 has been restated accordingly.
+The latter is however subject to uncertainty, and tax treatment of the dissolution has not been concluded by The Norwegian Ministry of Finance.